umass-compsci-220/public-materials/resources/homework/RUNNING_AND_DEBUGGING.md

 If you have never used a debugger before, then now is a great time to start.
 They are extremely useful and can help you save a lot of time.

 Provided with each assignment is a VSCode launch configuration to debug your code (`.vscode/launch.json`).
-To start your debugging your application from `main.ts`, use `Run -> Start Debugging`.
+To start your debugging your application from `main.ts`, use `Run -> Debug main`.
 This means that VSCode will run your `main.ts` file and suspend execution if it hits a breakpoint or [debugger statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger).
+To debug your tests, use `Run -> Debug tests`.

 If you are not familiar with how to use a debugger, then watching some of these videos may help: